Wolfboy248/web-based-tournament/README.md

 - Automatic PB uploads with [Ghost Server](https://github.com/p2sr/GhostServer)

-- Convenient dashboard to manage who is playing in a match, more ability to manage gwhen a new round is decided
+- Convenient dashboard to manage who is playing in a match, more ability to manage when a new round is decided

 **Contributers**